students-projects/vuejs3-starter/README.md

-# Foobar
+# VueJS 3 Starter

-> ✨ A VueJS 3 boilerplate to create Vue applications easily and quickly with Vue Router, Snowpack, TypeScript and SCSS
+> ✨ A VueJS 3 starter to create Vue applications easily and quickly with Vue Router, Snowpack, TypeScript and SCSS

 ## Architecture
 ```bash